What Is Forex?

 So if you want to know more about the world’s largest financial market, keep reading.

-In basic terms, foreign exchange or Forex refers to the purchase of one currency against another, but its value is much deeper than that.
+In basic terms, Foreign Exchange or FX refers to the purchase of one currency against another, but its value is much deeper than that.
 The Forex market is the world's largest financial market.
-It is also the most liquid market with an average daily trading volume of $6.6 trillion, making it one of the most actively traded markets in the world.
+It is also the most liquid market with an average daily trading volume that exceeds trillions of dollars (as of November 2023), making it one of the most actively traded markets in the world.

 What Types of Forex Markets Are Available?